Is a Correction Looming Ahead for Kandi Technologies Group Inc. (KNDI)

 Sponsored

-The average price from analysts is $2.38, which is $5.2 above the current price.
+The average price from analysts is $2.38.
 KNDI currently public float of 43.68M and currently shorts hold a 27.50% ratio of that float.
-Today, the average trading volume of KNDI was 7.46M shares.
+Today, the average trading volume of KNDI was 6.60M shares.

 KNDI’s Market Performance